-- Associate or Joint Venture - AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-Current - AASB 2021-7c Amendments to Australian Accounting Standards Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections [deferred AASB 10 and AASB 128 amendments in AASB 2014-10 apply] - AASB 2022-5 Amendments to Australian Accounting Standards - Lease Liability in a Sale and Leaseback - AASB 2022-6 Amendments to Australian Accounting Standards - Non-current Liabilities with Covenants - These amendments are not expected to have any material impact on the financial report on initial application. - AASB 2022-10 Amendments to Australian Accounting Standards - Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities - These amendment may result in changes to the fair value of non-financial assets.
-The impact is yet to be quantified - AASB 2023-1 Amendments to Australian Accounting Standards - Supplier Finance Arrangements
+- overment in future vars: AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its - Associate or Joint Venture - AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-Current AASB 2021-7c Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections [deferred AASB 10 and AASB 128 amendments in AASB 2014-10 apply]

-These amendments may result in additional disclosures in the case of applicable finance arrangements.
+- amendments in AASB 2014-10 apply) AASB 2022-5 Amendments to Australian Accounting Standards Lease Liability in a Sale and Leaseback AASB 2022-6 Amendments to Australian Accounting Standards Non-current Liabilities with Covenants These amendments are not expected to have any material impact on the financial report on initial application.
+AASB 2022-10 Amendments to Australian Accounting Standards Eair Value Measurement of Non-Energial Assate of Not-for- - AASB 2022-10 Amenaments to Australian Accounting Standards Fair Value Measurement of Non-Financial Assets of Not-for- Profit Public Sector Entities These amendment may result in changes to the fair value of non-financial assets.
+The impact is yet to be quantified.
+AASB 2023-1 Amendments to Australian Accounting Standards Suppler Finance Arrangements These amendments may result in additional disclosures in the case of anolicable finance arrangements